phumiwit/Phumiwit-Promchon/README.md

 A student interested in the field of data engineering.
 ------------------------------------------------------

 Graduated from Chiang Mai University with a major in Computer Engineering.
-Interested in working with data

 * 🌍  I'm based in Thailand Nakhonayok
 * ✉️  You can contact me at [phumiwit@gmail.com](mailto:phumiwit@gmail.com)